GECO-project/DigitalCommunities/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the website
+Then open [http://localhost:3000](http://localhost:3000) to view the website.